rstenet/9i-unwrapper/README.md

 ## What's next?
 We just have to rename the script from Proof of Concept to UNWRAPPER and implement the remaining 260 DIANA Nodes.

+### Update 12.11.2021
+Version 1 of the unwrapper is [here](v1).

+It is still a lot to do, bit with it I was able to unwrap quite big functions and procedures, which needed just a little manual work to be compiled successfully.